Adriane D. Lentz-Smith

 Voting Rights in the United States awarded by National Endowment for the Humanities (Collaborator).
 2017 to 2019

 Challenging the Master Narrative of the Civil Rights Movement awarded by National Endowment for the Humanities (Scholar).
-2017
+2017 to 2019

 Lentz-Smith, A. “Promise and Peril: America at the Dawn of a Global Age.
 By Christopher Nichols..”
 Diplomatic History, 2014.